 We collect a range of personal information including:

-student and teacher personal information collected in relation to Part B – Australian Curriculum teaching resources (click on the hyperlink for more detail);
+- student and teacher personal information collected in relation to Part B – Australian Curriculum teaching resources (click on the hyperlink for more detail);

-- student and parent data (no student or parent names), collected in relation to the reporting of the National Assessment Program – Literacy and Numeracy (NAPLAN) tests – Part C – NAPLAN; and
+- student and parent data (no student or parent names), collected in relation to the reporting of NAPLAN tests – Part C – NAPLAN;

-student data, collected in relation to the National Assessment Program (NAP) sample assessments.
+- student data, collected in relation to the NAP Sample Assessments; and

-Under section 40 of the ACARA Act, we collect student, teacher or school performance personal information for purposes which are necessary for, and directly related to, any of the following three (3) purposes:
+Under section 40 of the ACARA Act, we collect student, teacher or school performance personal information for purposes which are necessary for, or directly related to:

-assisting government to formulate policies in relation to education matters; and
+- assisting government to formulate policies in relation to education matters; or

 In this policy, we refer to these purposes as ACARA Authorised Purposes.